 The question comes up more than people might expect.
 “Do I need a male therapist?”
 Or a female one, or someone of a particular background or identity.
-I think it’s a real question and it deserves a real answer, not a dismissal.
+It’s a real question.
+It deserves a real answer, not a dismissal.

-Here’s what I notice, though.
-When I sit with the question carefully, what people are usually asking is not quite about gender.
-They’re asking about something they can’t fully name: a felt sense of safety, a particular quality of encounter.
+When the question is examined carefully, what people are usually asking is not quite about gender.
+They’re asking about something they can’t fully name: a felt sense of being received, a particular quality of encounter.
 Whether they’ll be able to say the things they need to say.
 Whether the other person will get it.
 Gender is the variable they can see.
 What they’re reaching for is harder to specify.

-And the honest answer is that gender matters less than the relational field.
-What determines whether someone can be received in therapy is not the therapist’s gender but the quality of the contact between them: whether the therapist is genuinely curious, whether they can stay with what is difficult without needing to fix it, whether the space has enough safety for the client’s actual experience to be present.
+The honest answer is that gender matters less than the relational field.
+What determines whether someone can be received in therapy is not the therapist’s gender but the quality of the contact between them: whether the therapist is genuinely curious, whether they can stay with what is difficult without needing to fix it, whether the person’s actual experience has room to be present.

-That said, I don’t think the question is meaningless.
-For some people, particular experiences have made one gender feel less safe as a starting point.
+The question is not meaningless.
+For some people, particular experiences have made one gender feel harder to begin with.
 A woman who has experienced significant harm from men may have a legitimate practical reason to begin somewhere else.
 For others, especially people navigating questions of identity, sexuality, or gender, the concern is less about the therapist’s gender and more about whether this specific person will have the actual range for that material: whether they’ll hold it without pathologising it, without needing it to resolve a particular way, without the client having to educate them before the real work can begin.
 That is a different and more specific question than the male-or-female one.
 Both deserve to be taken seriously rather than theorised away.

 What I can speak to more directly is what I’m able to offer specifically.
 I work with men who have found it difficult to be in therapy, partly because of what the culture says a man should need.
 I work with people who have complicated histories with male figures and find, sometimes to their own surprise, that working through that with a male therapist is more useful than working around it.
 I work with LGBTQ+ people, and with people navigating gender, sexuality, and identity in ways that require a therapist who can hold that territory without needing it to be simpler than it is.